-Lack of drinking water is a fact of life for eight out of ten people in rural Ethiopia.
+Lack of drinking water is a fact of life for four out of ten people in rural Ethiopia.
 Wells are rare, springs and water holes are often highly contaminated.
 Shortages and life-threatening diseases are the result.
 Mostly women and girls have to walk for several hours to the nearest water point, and back home again carrying heavy jerry cans.

 Together with the population we construct hand dug wells, spring developments, water reservoirs for rainwater or complete water supply systems at central locations.
 The systems are maintained and kept clean by members of the community.
 Awareness raising and training for care and maintenance also contribute to the sustainability of water and hygiene projects.
 Farmers are independent of the unreliable rainfall.
 If a rainy season is too short, it can lead to crop failures.
 Traditional irrigation methods also result in the fertile soil being washed away.

 With the construction of wells and spring developments we create access to clean, healthy drinking water.
 As in other areas, the population is involved in the project from the outset.
 The decision where to dig a well or spring development ultimately depends not only on the needs in the region and water resources, but also on whether the people are willing to take responsibility for the project.

 Construction of spring developments and hand-dug wells

 > Construction of water supply systems for small towns

 > Construction of reservoirs for spring developments, in order to collect the flow of water at night